There are lots of options when choosing colours for your limited palette.

 - Mix with blues to create violet blues and violet blue-greys.
 It is useful for sunset sea paintings.

-- Combine with ultramarine to create violet-blues.
-Magenta can also be used to neutralise green-blue colours to create greys.
+- Mix with yellow to create a muted orange that can be used to neutralise blues to make a blue-grey palette

 - This may be the most essential colour for seascapes and the one you will use the most.